 - Inhibition of mushroom polyphenoloxidase activity .

-Consistently with such in vitro antioxidant properties, L-ergothioneine has been shown to improve food preservation by preventing discoloration and lipid peroxidation of meat [115,116].
+Furthermore, consistently with its in vitro antioxidant properties, L-ergothioneine has been shown to improve food preservation by preventing discoloration and lipid peroxidation of meat [118,120].

-In neural progenitor cells, a recent study has demonstrated that L-ergothioneine inhibits cell proliferation and promotes neuronal differentiation, in correlation to inhibition of the intracellular production of reactive oxygen species and up-regulation of Math1 gene, respectively .
+Interestingly, a recent study on neural progenitor cells has demonstrated that L-ergothioneine inhibits cell proliferation and promotes neuronal differentiation, in correlation with inhibiting the intracellular production of reactive oxygen species and up-regulating Math1 gene, respectively .

 With respect to reproduction, the following effects of L-ergothioneine have been described: